Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ## Data storage

-Relecloud decided to use [Azure Cosmos DB]() as the main data storage for the solution entities.
-With globally distributed capability, Comos DB can meet the scaling requirement of RideShare.
+Relecloud decided to use [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) as the main data storage for the solution entities.
+Since Relecloud targets a world-wide audience accessing its services from different parts of the world, Cosmos provides key advantages:

+- A global distribution capability replicates data in different Azure Data centers around the world making the data closer to  consumers thereby reducing the response time.
+- Indepenent storage and throughput scale capability allows for great granularity and flexibility that can be used to adjust for unpredictable usage patterns.
+- Being the main centric entities in the solution, `Trip` entities capture the trip state such as the associated driver, the associated passenger, the available drivers and many other metrics.
+It is more convenient to query and store `Trip` entities as a whole without requiring transformation or complex object to relational mapping layers.
+- Trip schema can change wihout having to go through database schema changes.
+Only the application code will have to adjust to the schema changes.

 **Please note** that the Cosmos DB `Main` and `Archive` collections used in the reference implementation use fixed data size and the minimum 400 RUs without a partition key.
-Obviously this needs to be better addressed in a real solution.
+This will have to be addressed in a real solution.

-Relecloud also decided to use Azure SQL Database to persist trip summaries so they can be reported on in PowerBI, for example.
-To this end, the solution defines a `TripFact` table to store the trip flat summaries.
-Please refer to the [setup](./setup.md#create-tripfact-table) to learn how you provision it.
+In addition to Cosmos, Relecloud decided to use [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) to persist trip summaries so they can be reported on in PowerBI, for example.
+Please refer to [PowerBI Handler](#powerbi-handler) section for details on this.

 ## Source Code Structure